Should I Shop on eBay or Amazon?

 There's a time and place for each major online marketplace

 Once upon a time, eBay was the 800-pound gorilla of e-commerce, but Amazon now overshadows it in terms of influence and total sales.
-If you compare eBay to Amazon, though, it will be easy to decide when to shop in one online marketplace over the other.
+If you compare eBay to Amazon, though, your decision to shop in one online marketplace over the other will likely be based on factors including delivery and types of goods available.

 When to Shop Amazon